-Director fees for 2015 were based upon a per meeting attended schedule, with additional fees paid for serving as chairman of the full board of directors or of a committee of the board.
-Under the current compensation program, directors are provided with an annual retainer fee of \$13,125 for service on the Company board and \$13,125 for service on the Bank board.
-The chairman of the board is entitled to an additional chairperson fee of \$51,250.
-The chairs of the audit and compensation committees are entitled to an additional fee of \$12,600.
-Members of the audit, compensation, and capital management & M&A committees, as well as the chairs of the governance and capital management & M&A committee, receive an additional fee of \$5,250.
+Director fees for 2015 were based upon annual retainers for service on the Company and Bank boards of directors, with additional fees paid for serving as chairman of the full board of directors or of a committee of the board.
+Under the compensation program, directors were provided with an annual retainer fee of \$13,125 for service on the Company board and \$13,125 for service on the Bank board.
+The chairman of the Company board was entitled to an additional fee of \$1,250.
+The chairs of the audit and compensation committees were entitled to an additional fee of \$12,600.
+Members of the audit, compensation, and capital management & M&A committees, as well as the chairs of the nominating and corporate governance, and capital management & M&A committee, received an additional fee of \$5,250.
 Members of the governance and ALCO committees each receive an additional fee of \$3,150.